Table of Contents

 Supported Devices

-iOS 18 features are available on a wide range of devices, including:
+The iOS 18 update supports a wide range of iPhone models, including:

 Should You Upgrade?